volt-protocol/ethereum-credit-guild/credit.md

 We recognize that setting loan terms is a more specialized activity than saving, or choosing which yield bearing asset to hold.
 The protocol attempts to strike a balance through an optimistic governance model, where a relatively small quorum of GUILD is required to onboard new lending terms, collateral assets, and borrow denominations, but this is also vetoable.
 This means that outsiders have a reasonably low hurdle to making their voice heard (ie, getting just one or two major delegates to support their proposal) while large stakeholders can ensure malicious proposals do not pass.
 In the event of sufficient disagreement, the system should bias towards safety and stasis, and disgruntled parties who wish for change can exit.
 Forking is not just expected, but encouraged.

+[^1]: A New Mental Model for DeFi Treasuries.
+Hasu. https://uncommoncore.co/a-new-mental-model-for-defi-treasuries/

-[^1]: Primer: Money Market Funds and the Repo Market.
+[^2]: Primer: Money Market Funds and the Repo Market.
 Viktoria Baklanova, Isaac Kuznits, Trevor Tatum. https://www.sec.gov/files/mmfs-and-the-repo-market-021721.pdf